 8. Use good quality ghee and don’t reduce the quantity, as it lends softness and taste.

-9. Tempering at last helps to retain the flavour for a long time.
-Also for shortcut, you can temper first and do the remaining steps (From step 4).
+9. Tempering, at last, helps to retain the flavour for a long time.
+Also for a shortcut, you can temper first and do the remaining steps (From step 4).

 11. If the pongal turns dry before serving, just add 1 tbsp of ghee or 2 tbsp of warm milk.
 Mix well and serve it.